-If you are going to court, you better get a lawyer who specialises with divorce cases involving a narcissist.
+If you are going to court, you better get a lawyer who specializes in divorce cases involving a narcissist.
 Remember: not everyone will get you.
-You do not need a “Kuch nahin kar sakte aur” or “That’s’ the best I can do right now”.
+You do not need a “That’s’ the best I can do right now”.
 Your legal representation must be attuned to dealing with strategies narcissists use in court so you can devise the best plans beforehand.
 Don’t go with the best lawyer, but go with the one who knows how to deal with a narcissist.

 3. Don’t lose your cool

-The worse thing about being married to a narcissist is divorcing one.
-Divorcing a narcissist is nothing short of a war.
-Expect side digs at you in front of a judge.
 If you have kids, your one parenting mistake will be highlighted in neon green.
-And because he is a narcissist, there will be times when false remarks will be made against you just to get you all horns and rattles.
-How you react will show what kind of a temperament you have at your home.
+And, because he is a narcissist, there will be times when false remarks will be made against you just to get you all horns and rattles.
+How you react will show what kind of a temperament you have at home.
 So, no matter what, do not lose your cool.
 Now it’s time for you to use your living experience with him to leave him.
 If you keep your head clear you will be able to gauge his moves.